 The Nick Willing Interview

-In early 1991, Kim released her second solo single, G.L.A.D. and Nick Willing, who had previously directed clips for Bob Geldof and Eurythmics, was called upon to direct his first ‘dance video’.
-Though new to the dance world, Nick had already forged a strong reputation for his innovative and experimental approach to film making and his treatment for G.L.A.D. was certainly no different.
-Here, the award-winning director, producer and screenplay writer shares why he "admired Kim enormously", and why he still loves the video despite the threat of legal action that it brought him, after its release.
+In early 1991, Kim released her second solo single, G.L.A.D., and Nick Willing - who had previously directed clips for Bob Geldof and Eurythmics - was called upon to direct his first ‘dance video’.
+Though new to the dance world, Nick had already forged a strong reputation for his innovative and experimental approach to film making, and his treatment for G.L.A.D. was certainly no different.
+Here, the award-winning director, producer, and screenplay writer shares why he "admired Kim enormously", and why he still loves the video, despite the threat of legal action that it brought him.

 Hi Nick, it's great to talk to you.
 You have directed some fantastic videos for the likes of Eurythmics, Kirsty McCall and Debbie Gibson.
 Can you take us back to 1991, and how you became involved in directing Kim for G.L.A.D.?